 The Order authorized the Pricing Officer to approve the form and content of this Official Statement and any addenda, supplement or amendment thereto and authorized its further use in the re-offering of the Bonds by the Underwriters.
-This Official Statement will be approved by the Pricing Officer of the District for distribution in accordance with the provisions of Rule 15c2-12.
+This Official Statement was approved by the Pricing Officer of the District for distribution in accordance with the provisions of Rule 15c2-12.

-/s/ Pricing Officer
+/s/ Dr. Walter Jackson Pricing Officer